jmhuus/udacity_project_trivia_app/frontend/README.md

 ## Getting Setup

-==DONE==> _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
+**DONE** _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
 It is recommended you stand up the backend first, test using Postman or curl, update the endpoints in the frontend, and then the frontend should integrate smoothly.

 ### Installing Dependencies

 #### Installing Node and NPM

-==DONE==This project depends on Nodejs and Node Package Manager (NPM).
+**DONE** This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 #### Installing project dependencies

-==DONE==This project uses NPM to manage software dependencies.
+**DONE** This project uses NPM to manage software dependencies.
 NPM Relies on the package.json file located in the `frontend` directory of this repository.
 After cloning, open your terminal and run:

 ```bash
 npm install